1. What is SMC First Class?

 Only students who have been officially admitted during early action can register for an SMC First Class.
 If your application was deferred to our regular decision round it was likely due to the fact that we would like to see more grades and progress in your high school curriculum, so that is where you should be putting your effort.

-Course participants must be able to attend the first class meeting on the Sunday afternoon prior to our first Select St. Mike’s Monday Open House on February 26, 2018.
-We are not able to provide overnight accommodations to accepted students on the night of Sunday, February 25.
+Course participants must be able to attend the first class meeting on the morning of Sunday, Feb.
+17th, the day after our Select St. Mike’s Saturday Open House.
+We are not able to provide overnight accommodations to accepted students on the Saturday night prior to the course meeting.
 For participants who will be traveling from out-of-state, we encourage you and your family to book hotel accommodations at one of our hotel partners listed at www.smcvt.edu/hotels.

 All SMC First Class courses come out of the Saint Michael’s College course catalog and can be applied to your undergraduate program at Saint Michael’s.